dgoulet-tor/arti/README.md

 `tor-checkable`: Defines traits and types used to represent things that you can't use until verifying their signatures and checking their timeliness.

+`tor-consdiff`: Implements the client side of Tor's consensus-diff algorithm.

 `tor-netdoc`: Parsing for Tor's network documents.
 Underdocumented and too big.